deric/DaVinciResolve-API-Docs/docs/index.md

 If in doubt, always consult the official Resolve documentation provided by BlackmagicDesign.

 In this package, you will find a brief introduction to the Scripting API for DaVinci Resolve Studio.
-Apart from this README.txt file, this package contains folders containing the basic import modules for scripting access (DaVinciResolve.py) and some representative examples.
+This package contains folders containing the basic import modules for scripting access (`DaVinciResolve.py`) and some representative [examples](https://github.com/deric/DaVinciResolve-API-Docs/tree/main/examples).

-From v16.2.0 onwards, the nodeIndex parameters accepted by SetLUT() and SetCDL() are 1-based instead of 0-based, i.e. 1 <= nodeIndex <= total number of nodes.
+From v16.2.0 onwards, the nodeIndex parameters accepted by `SetLUT()` and `SetCDL()` are 1-based instead of 0-based, i.e. 1 <= nodeIndex <= total number of nodes.

 ## Overview